-Our business is cyclical and depends on activity within the construction industry.
+Our business depends on activity within the construction industry, which can be cyclical.

 Economic and political uncertainty can impede growth in the markets in which we operate.
 Demand for our products, particularly in the private nonresidential and residential construction markets, could decline if companies and consumers are unable to obtain credit for construction projects or if an economic slowdown causes delays or cancellations of capital projects.
-State and federal budget issues may also hurt the funding available for infrastructure spending.
+State and federal budget issues sometimes undermine the funding available for infrastructure spending.
 The lack of available credit may limit the ability of states to issue bonds to finance construction projects.
-As a result of these issues, several of our top revenue generating states, from time-to-time, stop bidding or slow bid projects in their transportation departments.
+As a result of these issues, several of our top revenue-generating states, from time to time, stop bidding or slow bid projects in their transportation departments.

-We sell most of our aggregates products, our primary business, and our cement products to the construction industry, so our results depend on that industry's strength.
+We sell most of our aggregates (our primary business) and our cement products to the construction industry and, therefore, our results depend on that industry's strength.
 Since our businesses depend on construction spending, which can be cyclical, our profits are sensitive to national, regional and local economic conditions and the intensity of the underlying spending on aggregates and cement products.
-Construction spending is affected by economic conditions, changes in interest rates, demographic and population shifts and changes in construction spending by federal, state and local governments.
-If economic conditions change, a recession in the construction industry may occur and affect the demand for our products.
-The Recession of the late 2000's and early 2010's (the "Great Recession") was an example, and our shipment volumes were significantly reduced.
+Construction spending is affected by economic conditions, changes in interest rates, inflation, employment levels, demographic and population shifts, and changes in construction spending by federal, state and local governments.
+If economic conditions worsen, a recession in the construction industry may occur and affect the demand for our products.
+The recessions of the late 2000s and early 2010s (the Great Recession) were examples, and our shipment volumes were significantly reduced and remain below peak shipment levels, excluding the contribution of acquisitions.
 Construction spending can also be disrupted by terrorist activity and armed conflicts.

-While our business operations cover a wide geographic area, our earnings depend on the strength of the local economies in which we operate because of the high cost to transport our products relative to their price.
-If economic conditions and construction spending decline significantly in one or more areas, particularly in our top five revenue-generating states of our Building Materials business of Texas, Colorado, North Carolina, Georgia and Iowa, our profitability will decrease.
-We experienced this situation with the Great Recession.
+While our business operations cover a wide geographic area, our earnings depend on the strength of the local economies in which we operate due to the high cost to transport our products relative to their selling price.
+If economic conditions and construction spending decline significantly in one or more areas, particularly in our Building Materials business' top ten revenue-generating states of Texas, North Carolina, Colorado, California, Georgia, Minnesota, Arizona, Iowa, Florida and Indiana, our profitability will decrease.
+We experienced this situation during the Great Recession.